hashicorp/nomad/website/source/docs/job-specification/check_restart.html.md

 - `limit` `(int: 0)` - Restart task when a health check has failed `limit` times.
 For example 1 causes a restart on the first failure.
-The default, `0`, disables healtcheck based restarts.
+The default, `0`, disables health check based restarts.
 Failures must be consecutive.
 A single passing check will reset the count, so flapping services may not be restarted.